cloudevents/spec/cesql/spec.md

 When evaluating an expression, the evaluator can operate in two _modes_, in relation to error handling:

-* Fail fast mode: When an error is triggered, the evaluation is interrupted and returns the error, without any result.
+* Fail fast mode: When an error is triggered, the evaluation is interrupted and returns the error, with the zero value for the return type of the expression.
 * Complete evaluation mode: When an error is triggered, the evaluation is continued, and the evaluation of the expression returns both the result and the error(s).

 Choosing which evaluation mode to adopt and implement depends on the use case.